jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 * In other words re-posting or re-sharing
 * No annotations--you can read [the rationale](https://mastodon.social/@Gargron/99662106175542726) if curious
-* This is main way people discover new stuff and connect
+* Best mechanism for discovery and cohesion
-* Remember, people always have the option to hide your boosts if they like
+* Don't worry, people have the option to hide your boosts if they like
 * Liking (the star) is nice but less crucial
   * It lets the author know you appreciate their post
   * But it does not increase visibility
-  * It's not a competition
+  * Not a competition

 ------------------------------------------------------------------